searxng/searxng/docs/utils/lxc.sh.rst

-Since the path ``/share/SearXNG`` of the HOST system is wrapped into the container under the same name, the shown ``Makefile`` (inode ``47712402``) in the ouput is always the identical ``/share/SearXNG/Makefile`` from the HOST system.
+Since the path ``/share/SearXNG`` of the HOST system is wrapped into the container under the same name, the shown ``Makefile`` (inode ``47712402``) in the output is always the identical ``/share/SearXNG/Makefile`` from the HOST system.
 In the example shown above the owner of the path in the container is the ``root`` user of the container (and the timezone in the container is different to HOST system).